 OLATHE, Kan. — New court documents say three children allegedly drugged by their mother “would have died” if first-responders hadn’t acted when they did.

-Therese Roever is charged with three counts of attempted capital murder for allegedly giving her three children drugs that nearly killed two of them.
+Therese Roever is charged with attempted capital murder for allegedly giving her three children drugs that nearly killed two of them.

 According to court documents, on Feb.
 19, police were dispatched after Roever’s ex-husband called, saying Roever and their three children were drugged and groggy.